bilalbalochh/CSC131-02-Project/README.md

 Dynamic PDF Generation of E-Commerce Documents Project This file is dedicated to explain how to deploy the two cloud functions as well as to push the docker image to artifact registry.

-To use the main cloud function, in folder CloudFunction1:
+To use the main cloud function, use file function-new-9.js:
 1. create a new gen 1 firestore trigger upon create google cloud function.
 2. use a service account that is not the default one, so you may have to make a new one.
 3. give that service account the cloud invoker permission and cloud functions admin if needed.